 The idea of providing specially adapted boats to allow disabled people of all ages, especially children, to enjoy canals began in the 1970s - one scheme operated in England and one in Wales.

-The Reverend Hugh Mackay, an actice canal enthusiast, was the minister at Ratho, beside the Union Canal, and heard of this work.
-Along with Professor.
-J.R.
+The Reverend Hugh Mackay, an active canal enthusiast, had been the minister of the Parish of Torphichen which the Forth & Clyde Canal runs through and he heard of this work.
+Along with Professor J.R.
 Hume, a member of the IWAAC, he set about recreating the idea in Scotland.
-Taking advice from English scheme The Seagull Trust was formed on the 21st November 1978 – the name Seagull being used to reflect the idea of freedom from physical constraint.
+Taking advice from the English scheme the Seagull Trust was formed on the 21st November 1978 – the name Seagull being used to reflect the idea of freedom from physical constraint.

-Although the Trust had no money, Hugh Mackay had been a Chaplain to the Order of St John in Scotland and they generously provided £10,00 for a boat and its running costs – the Order still supports the Trust today.
-The boat was one no longer required by the English group, and natrually was named St John Crusader.
+Although the Trust had no money, Rev. Hugh Mackay had been instrumental in restarting the Ancient Order of St John in Scotland in 1947.
+He approached the Order and they generously provided £10,00 for a boat and its running costs – the Order still supports the Trust today.
+The boat purchased was one no longer required by the English Trust, and it was renamed St John Crusader at Wester Hailes by the Duke of Hamilton in 1979.

-The problem of where to keep the boat was very generously resolved by Ronnie Rusack, landlord of the Bridge Inn at Ratho, who took the boat under his wing and provided a booking service – he later became a Chairman of the Trust.
+The problem of where to keep the boat was resolved by Ronnie Rusack who at that time was the landlord of the Bridge Inn at Ratho which was running a restaurant service on the Union canal.
+He took the boat under his wing and provided a booking service – he later became a Chairman of the Trust.

 The Wider Role